 If you ever wish to opt out of these postal communications, please contact us.

-We take online payments via credit card, PayPal, and Amazon.
-You may also place an order online but pay offline — at checkout, you'll receive instructions for mailing a personal check or money order in United States dollars (USD).
+You may also place an order online but pay offline!
+At checkout, you'll receive instructions for mailing a personal check or money order in United States dollars (USD).
 At in-person events such as KansasFest, we accept cash, check, money order, and credit card.
 In-person deliveries may have their shipping fees refunded.

 We recognize the many benefits of publishing in PDF format: color printing, easy indexing, affordable publication, and fast distribution.
-That's why the first ten years of Juiced.GS are available in both hardcopy and as PDFs, and selected content from throughout our history are available in exclusive PDFs.
+That's why the first twenty years of Juiced.GS are available in both hardcopy and as PDFs, and selected content from throughout our history is available in exclusive PDFs.

 New issues of Juiced.GS are not available as PDF for several reasons: